 ‘How do you find the love of your job the way you loved your very first job?’

-This topic has been inspired by a number of coaching clients I’m working with one-on-one and in my virtual program.
+This topic has been inspired by a number of coaching clients I’m working with one-on-one.
 They just aren’t feeling that excitement and love, that ‘Joie de vivre,’ that, “jump out of bed in the morning,” feeling.
 There’s no “easy button” to help clients reconnect with that spark, but it does happen and we try to ensure it doesn’t go out in the future.

 In my home life, my 14-year-old son is ready to get his first job.
 He’s still excited at the prospect of having money in his pocket, getting free food and having a legitimate excuse to stay up late.
 I want him to love his job, and keep that lovin’ feeling.

 When was the last time you thought in your job, ‘I really hope I get a big assignment and get to work overtime, so I can stay late?’
 The same thing that excited us as kids, probably doesn’t excite us now as adults, and yet, there’s still lots of lessons from when we were kids that we can apply, that help us to ground ourselves and orient us to what was great.